tsuzu/sqlx-selector/README.md

 -->

 # sqlx-selector
-- SELECT columns generator library for sqlx
+- SELECT columns helper library for sqlx
-- For queries using JOIN
+- Maybe useful for queries using JOIN